schil227/FantasticAdventuresOfDizzyFair/README.md

 | <img src="images/base_spider.gif" style="width:342px" alt="fair game spider movement"/><br/>|<img src="images/fair_spider.gif" style="width:342px" alt="base game spider movement"/> |
 | <p style="text-align: center;"> Spiders move erratically</p> | <p style="text-align: center;"> Spiders move consistently up and down</p>|

-Many enemies in the game move in a random way which I'll refer to as "switchbacks".
+Many enemies in the game move in a random way, which I'll refer to as "switchbacks".
 Switchbacks happen when the enemy is seemingly moving in one direction, but then "switches back" part way through.
 This is most obviously seen in the spiders from the base game: the spider moves down quickly, goes up a little, but then does a fake-out and drops all the way down half way through.
 Dizzy does not move fast enough to dodge the spider unless it is at the very top, which means you need iron patience to *always* wait *every time* for the spider to go all the way up in the base game, or run the risk and lose 20% of your health.

 This change is worth the patch alone.
 A large portion of the game take place in spider-infested tree labyrinth, and it's easily one of the most frustrating parts of the game.
 This change means that if a spider is going up, it's going up.
 It's not going to switch and drop halfway through, no, it's just going up.
 All the way up.
 And that's wonderful.